wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getconnectioncount.md

 ---
-title: ont:getconnectioncount \[WebSocket\]
+title: getconnectioncount - Ontology
-description: Fetches the number of connections to the node.
+description: Example code for the getconnectioncount ws method. Сomplete guide on how to use getconnectioncount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters